HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2024:
 ### re-view of CurbSide with Xememex/ & GeoSpatialH & Df:API(s) & SqLite

+  - 0316: prototype a ChatDd to assess the capabilities of small , local solutions.
   - 0315: 0313: 0311:
     - test tablet access
       - ( reduce the Security concerns )